Boadzie/AIScript/ai/ai.md

 ![](../images/ai.jpg)

 Artificial Intelligence is the new buzzword that no one can go without.
 The reasons are simple; AI has given as self-driven cars, fancy robots that have close to human intelligence and many many more.
 Experts predict that AI will significantly improve the lives of humans in years to come.
-Even now, we are enjoying some of the benefits of this awesome technology
+Even now, we are enjoying some of the benefits of this awesome technology.

 **Artificial Intelliggence** is the act of giving machines the ability to perform human-level tasks without explicit programming.

 **Algorithm**: An Algoritm is an advance mathematical function that find pattern in data.

-**Augumented Intelligence**: This refers a situation where people and machines work together to create knowledge from data in that enhances human expertise
+**Augumented Intelligence**: This refers a situation where people and machines work together to create knowledge from data in a way that enhances human expertise.

-**Cognitive Computing**: This refers to systems that learn to perform human-level tasks by interacting and experiencing their environment
+**Cognitive Computing**: This refers to systems that learn to perform human-level tasks by interacting and experiencing their environment.

 **Strong AI**: These are systems that are autonomous enough to think and act on their own.
 Example include; DeepMind, Human Brain Project and OpenAI.